Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref. 49820-32-788SFK6A)

-At the upcoming Cabinet de Curiosites annual luxury event in London, the Swiss watch manufacturer will introduce the new version of its World Wide Time Control automatic timekeeper.
-Called Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref.
-49820-32-788SFK6A,) the redesigned watch will be limited to only five individually numbered pieces.
+At the upcoming Cabinet de Curiosites annual luxury event in London, Girard-Perregaux will introduce the new version of its World Wide Time Control (ww.tc).
+The 2011 ww.tc Cabinet de Curiosites Thomas Erber (Ref.
+49820-32-788SFK6A) will stun you with a new color scheme that looks like it was inspired by the 2007 Portal video game.
+Although events of this kind are often dominated by one-offs, the redesigned watch will be limited to the whole five individually numbered pieces.

-While sporting the same basic functionality, the watch now comes in a somewhat peculiar (to say the least) color scheme: its milky white ceramic body is matched with a smoked sapphire crystal.
+While sporting the same basic functionality as the older members of their ww.tc family, the Thomas Erber edition arrives in a peculiar (to say the least) color scheme: the milky white, almost plasticky ceramic body with a smoked-black sapphire crystal.

-Further equipped with black rubber strap, as well as with black rubberized chronograph push-pieces and a pair of setting crowns, the device looks more like a modern electronic gadget, rather than a high-end manufacture-made mechanical wrist watch that costs like a small European hatchback.
+Further equipped with a black rubber strap, as well as with black rubberized chronograph push-pieces and a pair of setting crowns, the device looks more like a modern electronic gadget, rather than a high-end manufacture-made mechanical wristwatch that costs like a small European hatchback.
+And you know what?
+I like this post-modernist approach to making an ultra-luxury timekeeper.
+After all, gold and platinum are so XX century!

-Besides telling time in your current time zone, the watch also displays the same information for your home town.
+Besides telling the time in your current time zone, the watch also displays the same information for your hometown.
 Although the data is presented in a 24-hour format, there is also a day/night indication on the GMT disk.

-If you haven’t noticed already, the watch lacks the traditional second hour hand, which is usually employed to indicate time in another city.
-Instead, the ww.tc has the aforementioned 24-hour disk slowly rotating in such a way so that the main (and only) hour hand tells you time in both zones.
+If you haven’t noticed already, the watch lacks the traditional second hour-hand, which is usually employed to indicate time in another city.
+Instead, the Cabinet de Curiosites has the aforementioned 24-hour disk slowly rotating in such a way so that the main (and only) hour hand tells you time in both zones.

-Although the concept clearly requires some getting used to, it is certainly very comfortable and ergonomic.
-Also, entertaining.
+Although the concept requires some getting used to, it is certainly comfortable and ergonomic.
+Also, it is unusual and entertaining.

 The three sub-dials on its white dial are reserved for a small seconds indicator at 3 hours, as well as a pair of chronograph totalizers: a 12-hour counter at 6 o’clock and a 30-minute display at 9 o’clock.